Protected Species Surveys

 It is important that proposed developments take adequate account of badgers at the planning stage in order to ensure that badgers will not be affected or, where a licence is required, that appropriate mitigation measures can be implemented and positive impacts maximised.

-Licences are issued by a Statutory Nature Conservation Organisation (e.g. Countryside Council for Wales or Natural England) to permit legitimate developments or activities that would result in a disturbance or other offence being committed, which would otherwise be illegal.
-These are restricted to specific purposes, and full ecological survey information would be required.
+Licences are issued by a Statutory Nature Conservation Organisation (e.g. Natural Resources Wales or Natural England) to permit legitimate developments or activities that would result in a disturbance or other offence being committed, which would otherwise be illegal.
+These are restricted to specific purposes and full ecological survey information will be required.

 - The European badger, Meles meles, is widespread throughout the UK.
 They are elusive nocturnal animals, feeding largely on earthworms and insects.

 - Badgers are burrowing animals and live in social groups in holes (setts) formed by series of underground tunnels and chambers.

 - Each group of badgers controls its own territory, comprising main setts, smaller outlier and auxiliary setts, well-worn paths and a series of latrines marking the boundaries.

 - Setts are usually built into slopes and can be found in rural and suburban areas within features such as hills, road/rail embankments, field boundaries under the roots of trees and hedges, caves, mines, rubbish tips and gardens.